from Mike Kearney

 Seven’s Service Shop Manager

 Yes and no. Minis built from 1959-1962 used a unique ball bearing with a 30mm I.D. on the front, and ball bearings on the rear, too.
-In 1963 the front bearing size size changed and remained the same until the end of production in 2000.
+In 1963 the front bearing size changed but then remained the same until the end of production in 2000.
 The same size rear bearing was used throughout production of the Classic Mini.

 As Cooper S disc brakes came into use, the switch was made to tapered roller bearings front and rear.
 So, if your Mini has front drum brakes, odds are good it has ball bearings, and if you have front disc brakes you have tapered roller bearings.